 In order to protect against a virus threat, anti-virus software is installed and updated regularly on all School PCs.
-It is your responsibility to ensure any personal devices have up-to-date antivirus software installed.
-You must ensure that this antivirus software is kept up to date.
+It is the pupil's responsibility to ensure any personal devices have up-to-date antivirus software installed.
+Pupils must ensure that this antivirus software is kept up to date.
+Pupils should not open any attachments to emails unless they know and trust the person/organisation that has sent it, due to the risk of it containing viruses or other harmful programs.